What is the Tag N Tow Program?

 If the owner’s address is known, a brochure will also be left at their residence explaining the ordinance for storing such vehicles on private property.
 If an inoperable vehicle is moved to private property, it is still in violation of Henrico County Code Section 10-3.

-Click here for more information about inoperable vehicles parked on private property.
+Submit a complaint regarding inoperable vehicles parked on private property.

 When is a vehicle considered abandoned or inoperable?